by Nachman Mayzel

 Roza Lax-Peretz came to this conclusion about the Peretz-Dinezon relationship: “I can see both of them talking.
 Dinezon had a serious expression on his face, while Peretz’s appearance was always lighter and carefree.
 Although they were, I believe, the same height when they spoke, it seemed Dinezon looked up to Peretz.
 When Dinezon spoke to Peretz, his eyes shone with love, respect, and pride, and besides that, a certain solemnity.
 Peretz loved Dinezon very much and always needed him, but Dinezon was not everything to him as Peretz was to Dinezon . . .”

 In an article about Peretz, Sh.
-Niger wrote: “Peretz the speaker in word and writing (The New York “Tog,” 1930, April 20) moved the Peretz who searched for ears to listen to him.
-He longed for eyes which would look back at him with thirst and appreciation and delight . . .
+Niger wrote: “Peretz the speaker in word and writing (the New York Tog, 1930, April 20) moved the Peretz who searched for ears to listen to him.
+He longed for eyes that would look back at him with thirst and appreciation and delight . . .
 Perhaps this is how he attracted the masses, and perhaps this was one of the reasons he befriended Dinezon.
 The masses were always ready to listen as long as you had something to tell them, as long as you said it with strength and confidence.
-And Dinezon, never interrupted when he spoke . . . even when Peretz repeated a story he had already heard.
-He always gave him his full attention and was filled with joy, as if it was Peretz’s own accomplishment . . .
+And Dinezon never interrupted when Peretz spoke . . . even when Peretz repeated a story he had already heard.
+He always gave him his full attention and was filled with joy, as if it was Dinezon’s own accomplishment . . .
 Dinezon was the audience that Peretz needed when he sat at home.
 A public audience at a gathering was, in a sense, a collective Dinezon . . .”

 Dinezon was among the first to appropriately appreciate Peretz.
 He was the first to publish Peretz’s Yiddish works in book form and wrote, as early as 1890, a few positive words about Peretz’s creations.
 We dealt with this earlier.
 (See pp. 73, 79)